TrainGRC/containers-course/README.md

 ### Thanks
 We hope you enjoy this free course from [Train GRC Academy](https://academy.traingrc.com/).
-Please [let us know](mailto:solutions@traingrc.com) if you have any questions or concerns about this course and course material.
+Please [let us know](mailto:solutions@traingrc.com) if you have any questions or concerns about this course and the associated course material.